 Accidental disability compensation

 Definition: The amount of compensation is determined according to the degree of disability.
-Since the terms of disability coverage is wider than accidental death, the premium is correspondingly higher.
+Since the terms of disability coverage are wider than accidental death, the premium is correspondingly higher.

 Accidental disability income compensation